FAQs for Parents and Families

 Note: Fisher is test-optional for fall 2021 and fall 2022.

 In addition to strong academic performance, we are also seeking students who have a strong, rigorous curriculum and also students who are involved outside of the classroom.
 Students who not only maintain a challenging academic schedule but do so while working a part-time job, playing a sport, playing in the band or singing in the chorus, running student organizations, etc. are the most successful in college.

-First-year students are assigned to one of three residence halls (Murphy, Ward, or Haffey) based on their Freshman Seminar class.
-Freshman Seminar is a one-credit course that serves as an orientation to college life and fosters academic success, personal growth, and career exploration.
-Freshman Seminar classes are grouped together in specific halls to facilitate out-of-class interaction.
+First-year students are assigned to one of four residence halls (Murphy, Murray, Ward, or Haffey) based on their First-Year Seminar class.
+This class is a one-credit course that serves as an orientation to college life and fosters academic success, personal growth, and career exploration.
+First-Year Seminar classes are grouped together in specific halls to facilitate out-of-class interaction.

-Once your student has registered for classes, the ResLife staff determines how many students are in each Freshman Seminar group, and assigns them to a building based on these numbers.
-Generally, five to eight Freshman Seminar groups will be assigned to each hall.
+Once your student has registered for classes, the residential life staff determines how many students are in each seminar group, and assigns them to a building based on these numbers.
+Generally, five to eight seminar groups will be assigned to each hall.
 Within the hall, students are matched with their roommate(s) based on the information they provide in their housing application.

 For more information, refer to the ResLife FAQs for New Students page.

 We take pride in ensuring that you and your child will always have a specific admissions counselor to work with throughout the admissions process at Fisher.
 If you have not already met your admissions counselor, you can find their contact information on our Who Is My Counselor page.